 Santiago de Cuba was established in 1515 and was Cuba's most important Spanish settlement until Havana gained prominence in the mid-sixteenth century

 If you need to find out more about the program contact

 Lic.Euqueria Zamora at email@example.com

 Spanish Language Homestay Immersion Programs in Santiago de Cuba

 All visitors to Cuba require a tourist card which can be acquired in the Cuban consulates or in the authorized travel agencies and airlines.
 The tourist visa is valid for an entrance and exit from Cuba and lasts for 30 days.
 The counting starts on the arrival date to Cuba, with the possibility to extend it for it for other 30 days.
 This can be done in the Cuban Immigration Office (Dirección de Inmigración y Extranjería)

 In March 2016, President Obama announced that educational "people to people" trips did not need to be taken with a licensed group; instead, individuals may take educational trips of their own design, without having to get permission from the government in advance.
 Travelers who take these trips must keep records of what they did in Cuba for five years.

-New rules allow Americans to travel independently to Cuba on what they call “people-to-people” trips.
+New rules allow Americans to travel independently to Cuba on what they call “Support for the Cuban People” trips.